-On March 1, 2016, the Company and AHC executed a Deed of Assignment wherein AHC assigned its AHC Loan to Unlad, including capitalized foreclosure expenses, totaling to ₱66.7 million for a cash consideration of ₱73.8 million (see Notes 11 and 17).
+On March 1, 2016, the Company and AHC executed a Deed of Assignment wherein AHC assigned its AHC Loan to Unlad, including capitalized foreclosure expenses, totaling to ₱66.7 million for a cash consideration of ₱73.8 million.
 The Deed of Assignment provides that the cash consideration will be payable in cash of ₱10.0 million upon execution of the Deed of Assignment and the remaining balance of ₱63.8 million upon demand.
 Accordingly, AHC recognized a receivable from the Company amounting to ₱63.8 million.
-Further, all the rights related to the receivable from Unlad have been transferred to STI Holdings (see Note 17).
+Further, all the rights related to the receivable from Unlad have been transferred to STI Holdings (see Notes 11 and 17).

-As at June 30, 2022 and 2021, the Company has unpaid subscription to AHC, presented as "Subscription payable" under noncurrent liability in the parent company statements of financial position, amounting to \$\mathbb{P}64.0\$ million.
+As at June 30, 2023 and 2022, the Company has unpaid subscription to AHC, presented as "Subscription payable" under noncurrent liability in the parent company statements of financial position, amounting to ₱64.0 million.